 6. Pour into mold and chill.
 Transfer the paste to a parchment lined (or non stick sprayed) loaf pan, level with a spatula, cover and allow to cool to room temperature before transferring to the fridge to chill overnight, or until solid.

 7. Store.
-Slice into chunks and store individually in the fridge wrapped in plastic wrap for up to 1 month.
+Slice into chunks, wrap tightly, and store individually in the fridge.

 Notes